Graduate study in anthropology is open to individuals with varied undergraduate majors and training backgrounds.

 Skills for Independent Research

 Graduate students will acquire professional and ethical research, reasoning, methodological, and management skills to identify important research problems.
-They also will learn how to design and execute a project, productively engage with feedback, and successfully report (via writing and presentations) the results of their independent research to diverse sets of audiences.
+They will also learn how to design and execute a project, productively engage with feedback, and successfully report (via writing and presentations) the results of their independent research to diverse sets of audiences.

 Teaching Contributions